April 29, 2020

 The story that touched our hearts

 When we set out to make weighted blankets, we aimed to help people around the world find comfort and peace of mind through better sleep.
-We strive to create the best weighted blanket on the market and a sustainable and earth-friendly way to relax.
+We strive to create the best weighted blanket on the market offering a sustainable way to relax.
 We dreamt about helping people overcome their anxiety, find relief from their stressful lives, and sleep like babies.
 What we didn’t expect was to help people work through their grief and sadness.

 Recently, we received a letter from a woman who wanted to let us know about the huge impact our cooling weighted blanket had made for her family.
 Her mother had been suffering from the loss of her husband of over fifty years.
 Like many who are grieving, she was having trouble sleeping and had anxiety about being alone in her home for the first time in her life.